csplatti/daily-leetcode-slack-bot/README.md

 ```
 - **Bot service** handles Slack events and slash commands, and posts the daily summary.
 It holds no data of its own and talks to the backend over the internal network.
 - **Backend API** owns all business logic and database access, and queries LeetCode for member activity.
-- **PostgreSQL** stores registered members and their submission history.
+- **PostgreSQL** stores registered members, their current streak lengths, and their streak records.
 The schema is initialized from `db/init.sql`.

 Splitting the Slack-facing bot from the backend keeps the API reusable and the data layer isolated behind a single service.